newlinedotco/cq/README.md

 ## Related

  - [GraspJS](http://www.graspjs.com/) - another tool to search JavaScript code based on structure
- - [Pygments](http://pygments.org/) - a handy tool to colorize code snippets on the commandline
+ - [Pygments](http://pygments.org/) - a handy tool to colorize code snippets on the command line
+ - [ASTExplorer](https://astexplorer.net/) - an online tool to explore the AST of your code

 ## Fullstack React Book